 OLIS Staff are available to assist you throughout the grant process.
 Funded projects will be assigned to an OLIS staff member to answer questions or assist you throughout the project.

-If you have questions about the LORI Grant Program Application Process:
+If you have questions about the ARPA Grant Program Application Process:

-Nicolette Baffoni, Library Development Manager nicolette.baffoni@olis.ri.gov
+Nicolette Baffoni, Library Development Manager nicolette.baffoni@olis.ri.gov grants@olis.ri.gov

 All application materials must be submitted electronically in their original format to: